KRACK Attack – WPA2 Wi-Fi Vulnerability: Why You Should Be Concerned

 What you need to do

-Make sure updates/patches are also applied to any of your IoT devices (Home assistants, amplifiers, sound bars, stereo equipment, kettles, aircon, etc) as well as tablets and phones.
+- Apply updates/patches to IoT devices (home assistants, amplifiers, sound bars, stereo equipment, kettles, aircon, etc).

-Update/patch any devices with wi-fi capabilities: printers, faxes, switches, computers, particularly laptops – make sure the firmware has been updated as well as your operating system.
+- Update/patch any devices with Wi‑Fi capabilities: printers, faxes, switches, computers, laptops — including firmware and operating systems.

-A list of currently known vendors who have products affected by this vulnerability, can be found here.
+A list of currently known vendors affected by this vulnerability can be found here.

 If your vendor hasn’t released an update for your device as yet, continue to check for it or visit the vendors website for more information.